max-mapper/javascript-for-cats/README.md

   JavaScript For Cats skips over lots of details that aren't important for getting started (cats are not known for their attention spans), but if you feel like you need to dive in deeper then check these out:

   - [NodeSchool.io](http://nodeschool.io/) is a community driven, open source educational software that teaches various web development skills in an interactive, self-guided format.
 I helped make NodeSchool!
-Sadly it features less cats than this page.
+Sadly it features fewer cats than this page.
   - [Eloquent Javascript](http://eloquentjavascript.net/) is a free book that teaches you JavaScript!
 It's pretty good!
 Especially the chapter on [values, variables, and control flow](http://eloquentjavascript.net/chapter2.html)
   - [Mozilla's JavaScript Guide](https://developer.mozilla.org/en-US/docs/JavaScript/Guide) also has a pretty sweet intro chapter called [values, variables and literals](https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Values,_variables,_and_literals)
   - [Felix's Node.js Style Guide](https://github.com/felixge/node-style-guide) was written about programming JavaScript on the server-side using Node.js but there are lots of tips in here that are useful for anyone programming with JavaScript.